Device Independent Quantum Key Distribution with realistic single-photon source implementations: Introduction

 Photonic experiments can in principle alleviate these problems because they have a higher repetition rate, but suffer from limited measurement efficiency.
-Heralding schemes based on photonic implementations using a spontaneous parametric down conversion (SPDC) source and a qubit amplifier \cite{Sangouard10} have been proposed as a means to perform DIQKD, but suffer from an unfavorable scaling with distance see e.g Appendix B of Ref~\cite{main_article} .
-On the other hand, single-photon sources, and in particular those based on InGaAs quantum-dot, are able to generate on-demand single photons with high indistinguishability and purity, up to 96\% and 99.4\% respectively \cite{Tomm:2021vq,Uppueabc8268}.
+Heralding schemes based on photonic implementations using a spontaneous parametric down conversion (SPDC) source and a qubit amplifier \cite{Sangouard10} have been proposed as a means to perform DIQKD, but suffer from an unfavorable scaling with distance, see e.g Appendix B of Ref.~\cite{main_article}.
+On the other hand, single-photon sources, and in particular those based on InGaAs quantum dots, are able to generate on-demand single photons with high indistinguishability and purity, up to 96\% and 99.4\% respectively \cite{Tomm:2021vq,Uppueabc8268}.
 These single-photon sources are currently being developed towards fully integrated devices, and are thus suitable candidates for scalability of DIQKD implementations in the near future.
 Recently, heralding schemes for DIQKD based on such single-photon sources \cite{main_article} have been developed and these were shown to have a more promising scaling with distance, although requiring high detection efficiencies.

-The security of the experimental protocols presented above were based on the violation of the CHSH inequality.
+The security of the experimental protocols presented above was based on the violation of the CHSH inequality.
 Such security proofs of DIQKD have been extended to generalized CHSH inequalities \cite{Sekatski21,Woodhead21}.
 The choice of the correct Bell inequality is crucial, as different inequalities can lead to higher robustness of the protocol with respect to noise.
-Recently, a breakthrough regarding the choice of inequality was achieved in Ref.~\cite{brown_device-independent_2021}, where the authors derived a method for guaranteeing the security of protocols based on all the observed statistics.
+Recently, a breakthrough regarding the choice of inequality was achieved in Refs.~\cite{brown_device-independent_2021,brown_device-independent_2021_arxiv}, where the authors derived a method for guaranteeing the security of protocols based on all the observed statistics.
 This method is equivalent to the optimization of the security of the protocol with respect to all possible Bell inequalities.
-This approach thus allows for improving the noise robustness of DIQKD protocols.
+This approach thus allows for improving the noise robustness of DIQKD protocols, and has shown to be useful as for developing new efficient semidefinite programming (SDP) hierarchies for device-dependent QKD protocols \cite{araujo2022}.